-Have a healthy flow of blogs posts will help you create more content assets.
+Having a healthy flow of blog posts will help you create more content assets.
 For example, a series of articles can easily be minded and converted into a professional guide.
 Interview takeaways can be turned into an insightful infographic.
 The options are unlimited.
-Also, there’s no risk of SEO cannibalization since the these assets are downloadable PDF files or images.
+Also, there’s no risk of SEO cannibalization since these assets are downloadable PDF files or images.

 Promote your gated assets with popups and side menus.